banfstory/Django-REST-API/README.md

 NOTE: You can authenticate as admin with the username 'admin' and password 'pass'

-RESTFUL API ENDPOINTS
+<h2>RESTFUL API ENDPOINTS</h2>

 The API endpoints are broken down into catrgories, these are USERS, FORUMS, POSTS, COMMENTS, REPLYS

 NOTE: Endpoints that return multiple results will only show 10 results per page.
-To navigate through each page, add the query param 'page' with the page number into URL endpoint
+To navigate through each page, add the query param 'page' with the page number into URL endpoint </br>
 NOTE: When sending files with data, both the files and data must be sent as form data with header Content-Type: multipart/form-data instead of Content-Type: application/json, for example in curl you can use curl -X PUT -H 'Content-Type: multipart/form-data' -H "Authorization: Bearer *Your access token*" -F 'image=@*your file path*' -F 'username=admin' -F 'email=admin@gmail.<span></span>com' http:<span></span>//127.0.0.1:8000/api/users/1/

 <h3>USERS ENDPOINTS</h3>